 RESULTS: The distribution of KK/RR genotype of ABCA1 gene had significant difference between disease and control group, with lower rates of RR genotype and R allele in the disease group (p<0.05).
 Levels of apoA-I and HDL-C, but not triglyceride and LDL-C levels, in AAA patients who carried R allele in ABCA1 gene (including RR and RK genotypes) were higher than in non-carriers (p<0.05).
 The R allele of ABCA1 gene was shown to be related with the occurrence of AAA (p<0.05).

 CONCLUSIONS: Polymorphism of ABCA1 gene is correlated with AAA occurrence, possibly via the regulation of serum lipid metabolism by R allele.

-Keywords: Adolescent, ATP Binding Cassette Transporter 1 - genetics, Aortic Aneurysm, Abdominal - genetics, Apolipoprotein A-I - genetics, Case-Control Studies, Child, Cholesterol, HDL - blood, Gene Frequency - genetics, Genetic Predisposition to Disease, Humans, Incidence, Male, Middle Aged, Polymorphism, Single Nucleotide - genetics, young adult
+Keywords: Adolescent, ATP Binding Cassette Transporter 1 - genetics, Aortic Aneurysm, Abdominal - genetics, Apolipoprotein A-I - genetics, Case-Control Studies, Child, Cholesterol, HDL - blood, Gene Frequency - genetics, Genetic Predisposition to Disease, Incidence, Polymorphism, Single Nucleotide - genetics, young adult